Comparing China and India

 Practice of illegal coupling between business and government results in loss, general loss and uncompetitiveness of business and Indian products.

-Although India boasts one of the fastest-growing economies globally, it lags behind other nations in crucial areas like workforce satisfaction and anti-corruption measures.
+Although India is the fastest growing nation, it lags behind other countries in terms of workforce satisfaction and anti-corruption measures.

 IndiaMART